WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Rubber Sleeved Duckbill Valve With Inner Undercut

-In this structure, an inner undercut on the sleeve helps fix the valve tightly to the mating device.
-The undercut engages the hardware or connector to improve retention and sealing.
+In this configuration, an inner undercut on the sleeve helps secure the valve tightly to the mating component.
+The undercut engages with hardware or a connector to improve retention and sealing.

 – Used when the valve must stay firmly positioned on a fitting or connector.

-– Suitable for compact assemblies where additional mechanical locking is needed.
+– Suitable for compact assemblies where additional mechanical locking is required.

 Flanged Non Return Valve With Outer Undercut

-Some flanged rubber duckbill valves include an outer undercut that engages with a groove or retaining feature on the mating device.
-This improves fixation and positioning in the final assembly.
+Some flanged rubber duckbill valves include an outer undercut that engages with a groove or retaining feature on the mating component.
+This improves fixation and alignment in the final assembly.

-– Helps maintain alignment under vibration or pressure fluctuation.
+– Helps maintain alignment under vibration or pressure fluctuations.

 – Useful where traditional flange bolting is combined with snap‑in features.